SGTC30/helloworld/README.md

 # helloworld
-a simple hello world repository
+a simple hello world repository. this repository will be used to learn how to use make and/or cmake.